 Sounds like Johnny One Note on his Emenee Magic Key organ.

 “Johnny One Note” is a song from the 1932 Rodgers and Hart musical Babes in Arms.
-Emenee Industries made several electric reed organs in the late ‘60s.
+Emenee Industries made toy musical instruments, especially organs, in the late ‘60s.

 Hello. –Hello. –Hey, where’s the other guy?

 “There’s a guard there!”
 An elite Republican Guard.